datarevenue-berlin/OpenMLOps/tutorials/set-up-open-source-production-mlops-architecture-aws.md

 ## Linking your domain to the load balancer

 Your services are all up and running now.
-They are behind a load balancer, so the last thing we need to do is set up our Hosted Zone to redirect traffic to this loadbalancer.
+They are behind a load balancer, so the last thing you need to do is set up your Hosted Zone to redirect traffic to this loadbalancer.

 To get the public address of the load balancer, run.